Tamara Davison

 Alternatives to try

 Over the last few years, a more sustainable solution has emerged.
-Stainless steel ice cube trays are a healthier alternative that looks good at dinner parties and are, in fact, easier to use.
+Stainless steel ice cube trays are a healthier alternative that looks good at dinner parties and is, in fact, easier to use.

 Silicone ice cube trays have similarly been touted as a sustainable alternative that some believe is better for human health and is easier to remove ice from.